adobe/reactor-developer-docs/extensions/reference/views.md

   * `info.tokens.imsAccess: string`

     For accessing Adobe APIs from inside the view you will need to usually use an IMS token.
 This token will made available only for extensions developed by Adobe.
-If you are an Adobe employee building an Adobe extension, please [email the Launch engineering team](mailto:reactor@adobe.com) and provide the name of the extension so we can add it to the allowed list.
+If you are an Adobe employee representing an extension authored by Adobe, please [email the Launch engineering team](mailto:reactor@adobe.com) and provide the name of the extension so we can add it to the allowed list.

 * `info.company: Object`